zodiacg/awesome.rc/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes an (optional) argument which, if true, includes remote file systems, only local file systems are included by default
+  * Takes an (optional) argument which, if true, includes remote file systems, only local file systems are included by default
 - Returns:
-  * returns a table with string keys, using mount points as a base:
+  * Returns a table with string keys, using mount points as a base:
     `{/ size_mb}`, `{/ size_gb}`, `{/ used_mb}`, `{/ used_gb}`, `{/ used_p}`,
     `{/ avail_mb}`, `{/ avail_gb}`, `{/ avail_p}`, `{/home size_mb}` etc.